 Teach Them How to Make Money

-Introducing an allowance system is good, a better way is making them earn it.
+Introducing an allowance system is good, a better way is to make them earn it.
 You should consider making your kids do certain chores to earn allowances.
 It is obvious everyone values the money they earn more than the money they receive.
 Kids should not be paid for doing normal household chores since they are expected to help around the house.
 If they desire to earn money while they are below employment age they should be able to complete certain tasks around the house, to earn money.

 Joanna says her three kids under employment age get weekly allowances for completing certain tasks in the house.
-The amount they get depends on the type of task they complete; usually it is always higher when the task is more tedious.
+The amount they get depends on the type of task they complete; usually, it is always higher when the task is more tedious.

 A smart way to also control the allowance paid to your kids is by opening a bank account.
-Your kids can grow to receive salary and even negotiate a raise for doing more tedious house chores.
+Your kids can grow to receive a salary and even negotiate a raise for doing more tedious house chores.

 Let Your Kids Know Money Can Grow Through Investment

 It is basic to teach your kids how to make and save money but If you want your kids to be financially smart, take a step further to introduce investment.
 Your kids can start learning how to invest from age 15 to 17 and graduate to practical at 18 or 20.